jermspeaks/jermspeaks.github.io/_posts/letters/2017-10-02-strangers-1-simon-gonedeck.md

 Listening to Simon talk about his business reminded me how much we learn on the job.
 When we talked about the details of drafting proposals, Simon talked about the mistakes he previously made.
 For example, it's better to draw up a proposal that's less stringent and allows for flexibility with the client.
 And it's better to make the process transparent, so the company uses
 [Proposify](https://www.proposify.biz/), a website that allows clients to review proposals while also giving the business insight into how their clients are reviewing their proposals.

-Upon reflection, Simon says the best strategy that attracted the most customers was "Word of Mouth".
+Upon reflection, Simon says the best strategy that attracted the most customers was word of mouth.
 In the business of contracting, referrals matter more.
 Having previous clients tell potential future clients of their work has been more substantial than other techniques.
 And with every new client, the business learns they learned something new.

 And while we're on clients, how do you communicate with them?
 Simon has found the best way is to make a phone call or face-to-face.
 Texting and email interactions are easy to evade and do not convey the same tone as his voice.